 4.1 Verification requirements.
-When the technical data produced according to this specification is offered for acceptance, all tests, reviews, and verifications required by the acquiring activity to determine that it conforms to the requirements in section 3 of the specification, shall be performed as specified in the solicitation or contract.
-The Air Force Technical Order Policy and Procedures (AF TOPP) team, AFMC/A4UE, provides the specific requirements for verification of technical data developed and delivered through this specification, as well as guidance for including these requirements in the solicitation or contract (see TO 00-5-3, AF Technical Order Life Cycle Management).
+When the technical data produced according to this specification is offered for acceptance, all tests, reviews, and verifications specified by the acquiring activity to determine that it conforms to the requirements in section 3 of the specification shall be accomplished as specified (see 6.2f and 6.8).

 4.2 Compliance.
-Technical Manuals (TMs) shall meet all requirements of section 3 of this specification and the appropriate DTD appendix, as required by the acquiring activity (see 6.2f).
+Technical Manuals (TMs) shall meet all requirements of section 3 of this specification and the appropriate DTD appendix, as required by the acquiring activity (see 6.2).
 The requirements set forth in this specification shall become a part of the contractor's overall inspection system or quality program.
 The absence of any requirements in this specification shall not relieve the contractor of the responsibility of ensuring that all products or supplies, submitted to the government for acceptance, comply with all requirements of the contract.
 Use of sampling inspections shall be at the discretion of the contractor, and in accordance with commercially acceptable quality assurance procedures.
 However, use of sampling in QA procedures does not authorize submission of known defective material, either indicated or actual, nor does it commit the government to accept defective material.